alexander-danilenko/youtube-audiobook-download-helper/SPECS.md

 ---

 ## REQ0001: Book Information Input
-The application shall allow users to input book information in a table format with the following fields:
+The application shall allow users to input book information in a card format with the following fields:
 - YouTube URL (required)
 - Book Title (required)
 - Book Author (required)